reritom/Flask-Microservice-Tutorial/README.md

 You can now deploy the application by running `docker-compose up`.
 Using docker-compose, your application likely won't be hosted on 127.0.0.1, so you can get the correct ip using `docker-machine ip` (you might need to run `docker-machine start` first, and even `eval $(docker-machine env default)` to set your docker machine config correctly).
 Then in Postman you can test your requests on `{correct_ip}:5001/api/cars` which should target Gateway and route the requests to Invsys.
 You can end your deployment using CTRL-c.
 If you want to deploy in the background, use `docker-compose -d up` and to end your deployment use `docker-compose down`.

 ## Whats next?
 Well realistically the inventory system (invsys) would be an internal micro-service consumed by some sort of booking engine.
+So you could have one frontend admin UI which consumes the gateway to create resources and look at allocations, and then you could have another client-specific frontend UI which consumes a new micro-service that is the booking engine.
+The booking engine could then integrate pricing and billing backends, and would consume the inventory backend instead of letting the client consume the inventory backend directly.

 ![Future Application UML](images/S3_FutureUML.png)

 And from there, you would need some sort of external integration with the vehicle providers or garages.
 But this is beyond our scope.

+### Other things to consider
+This guide has glossed over a few things:
+- Each backend should be unit tested.
+- There are plenty of Flask frameworks that handle serialisation more implicitly by looking at the models and handling the serialisation automatically.
+- Pretty much every decision made in this guide could have been made in a different way with the same end result.